 - Plain paper for template

-- Template (click the photo to the right to download it)
+- Template (click here to download the crocodile template)

 - Pencil Scissors (the smaller/more-pointed, the better)